ClecioVier/Deep_Learning/README.md

 # Deep_Learning
-In this repository I`ll post some works with neural networks, convolutional, GAN, transfer learning, etc.
+In this repository I`ll post some works with neural networks, convolutional, Deep Dream, GAN, transfer learning, etc.